-The reproductive buffer (R) is assumed to be completely emptied at spawning (R = 0) (Sprung, 1983, Van Haren et al., 1994).
-In order to simulate mussel's spawning, the gonado-somatic index (GSI) defined as gonad dry mass over total dry flesh mass was computed at every model's time step (Eq.
-17 Table 1; the water content of the fresh tissue mass was assumed 80% according to Thomas et al. (2011)).
+The reproductive buffer (R) is assumed to be completely emptied at spawning (R = 0) (Sprung, 1983; Van Haren et al., 1994).
+In order to simulate mussel spawning, the gonadosomatic index (GSI) defined as gonad dry mass over total dry flesh mass was computed at every model's time step (Eq.
+17 Table 1; the water content of the fresh tissue mass was assumed 80% according to Thomas et al., 2011).
 Spawning was induced by a critical value of GSI (GSI{th}, Table 3) and a minimum temperature threshold (T{th}) at each study area, obtained from the literature.
-In the North Sea implementation, T{th} was set at 9.6 °C (Saraiva et al., 2012), while in the N. Ionian Sea, at 15 °C (Honkoop and Van der Meer, 1998).
-This kind of formulation for the spawning event in bivalves has been used in previous studies (i.e. Pouvreau et al., 2006, Troost et al., 2010, Thomas et al., 2011, Monaco & McQuaid, 2018).
-The simulated abrupt losses of the mussel's tissue mass correspond to spawning events and the model's prediction was compared with the available literature data regarding the spawning period in each study area.
-Theodorou et al. (2011) demonstrated that the spawning events occur during winter for M. galloprovincialis in the mussel farms of Greece, while in the North Sea the spawning period for M. edulis is extended from the end of April until the end of June (Sprung, 1983, Cardoso et al., 2007).
+In the North Sea implementation, T{th} was set at 9.6 °C (Saraiva et al., 2012), while in the N Ionian Sea, at 15 °C (Honkoop and Van der Meer, 1998).
+This kind of formulation for the spawning event in bivalves has been used in previous studies (i.e. Pouvreau et al., 2006; Troost et al., 2010; Thomas et al., 2011; Monaco and Mc-Quaid, 2018).
+The simulated abrupt losses of the mussel's tissue mass correspond to spawning events, and the model's prediction was compared with the available literature data regarding the spawning period in each study area.
+Theodorou et al. (2011) demonstrated that the spawning events occur during winter for M. galloprovincialis in the mussel farms of Greece, while in the North Sea the spawning period for M. edulis is extended from the end of April until the end of June (Sprung, 1983; Cardoso et al., 2007).

-In both areas, the model was initialized so that the simulated individual is in the juvenile phase $(V < V_p; Table 3)$ and the reproductive buffer can be considered to be empty (R = 0) (Thomas et al., 2011).
-As stated by Jacobs et al. (2015) amongst others, juvenile mussels $(M.\ edulis)$ range between 1.5-25 mm in size.
-Specifically, in the North Sea the settlement of mussel larvae $(M.\ edulis)$ takes place in June and the juveniles grow to a maximum size of 25 mm within 4 months (Jacobs et al., 2014).
-In the N. Ionian Sea, the operating mussel farms follow the life cycle of $M.\ galloprovincialis$, starting the operational cycle each year by dropping seed collectors from late November until March and the juvenile mussels grow up to 6-6.5cm after approximately one year according to the information obtained from the local farms in the region and Theodorou et al.
+In both areas, the model was initialized so that the simulated individual is in the juvenile phase ($V < V_p$; Table 3) and the reproductive buffer can be considered to be empty (R =0) (Thomas et al., 2011).
+As stated by Jacobs et al. (2015) amongst others, juvenile mussels (M. edulis) range between 1.5 and 25 mm in size.
+Specifically, in the North Sea the settlement of mussel larvae (M. edulis) takes place in June and the juveniles grow to a maximum size of 25 mm within 4 months (Jacobs et al., 2014).
+In the N Ionian Sea, the operating mussel farms follow the life cycle of M. galloprovincialis, starting the operational cycle each year by dropping seed collectors from late November until March, and the juvenile mussels grow up to 6-6.5 cm after approximately 1 year according to the information obtained from the local farms in the region and Theodorou et al. (2011).
+The initial fresh tissue mass was distributed between the structural volume (V) and reserves energy (E).
+Energy allocated to those two compartments was firstly constrained by the initial length (L), and then energy allocated to V was in Eq.
+(10) (Table 1).
+The initial value of E was set so that the simulated